Bürgi–Dunitz angle

 Bürgi–Dunitz and Flippin–Lodge nucleophile approach trajectory angles, $\alpha_{BD}$ and $\alpha_{FL}$, analogized to altitude- and azimuth-types of parameters in the celestial (horizontal) coordinate system.
 Both in this celestial coordinate system, and in the system to describe a nucleophile approaching a planar electrophile, the problem is to uniquely describe the location of a point off of a plane, relative to specific point on the plane.
 Hence, in both cases, the problem can be addressed using two angles, an altitude-type angle and an azimuth-type angle.
-Note, while elevation in celestial applications is most easily measured as the specific altitude shown, the elevation of the nucleophile, $\alpha_{BD}$, is most easily measured as the supplementary angle, Nu-C-O, hence its values are most often >90° (see text and next image).
+Note, while elevation in celestial applications is most easily measured as the specific altitude shown, the elevation of the nucleophile, $\alpha_{BD}$, is most easily measured as the supplementary angle, Nu-C-O, hence its values are most often >90° (see text, and "Hydride Addition..." image).

 The Bürgi–Dunitz angle (BD angle) is one of two angles that fully define the geometry of "attack" (approach via collision) of a nucleophile on a trigonal unsaturated center in a molecule, originally the carbonyl center in an organic ketone, but now extending to aldehyde, ester, and amide carbonyls, and to alkenes (olefins) as well.
 The angle was named after crystallographers Hans-Beat Bürgi and Jack D. Dunitz, its first senior investigators.

 Practically speaking, the Bürgi–Dunitz and Flippin–Lodge angles were central to the development of understanding of chiral chemical synthesis, and specifically of the phenomenon of asymmetric induction during nucleophilic attack at hindered carbonyl centers (see the Cram–Felkin–Anh and Nguyen models).

 Additionally, the stereoelectronic principles that underlie nucleophiles adopting a proscribed range of Bürgi–Dunitz angles may contribute to the conformational stability of proteins and are invoked to explain the stability of particular conformations of molecules in one hypothesis of a chemical origin of life.